Dontae Morris: Biography

-Dontae Morris was born the son of a 16-year-old who suffered from depression.
-His father was murdered when he was two years old, and the crime remains unsolved.
-He grew up partially with his sick grandmother and changed schools several times.
-From a new relationship his mother engaged in, two step-siblings were born.
-Dontae Morris is said to be a member of the "Bloods" street gang according to prison records, and he had a 7-year-old son in 2013.
+Dontae Morris was born in Tampa on August 24, 1985.
+His mother, who was 16 at the time of his birth, suffered from depression, and his father was murdered when he was two years old; the crime remains unsolved.
+Morris grew up partially with his sick grandmother and changed schools several times.
+He has two younger stepsiblings from his mother being in another relationship.
+Morris is said to be a member of the "Bloods" street gang according to prison records.
+He would become a father to a son who was 7 years old as of 2013.

 His aunt, Carolyn Riggins, worked at the Tampa Police Department and was released in July 2010, as the authorities discovered that she withheld important information that could have led to Morris being arrested earlier.

-His girlfriend, Cortnee Brantley, who had driven the car on the night of the June 29 murder, was sentenced to a one year prison sentence for fleeing from a crime scene and concealing a dangerous weapon.
+His girlfriend, Cortnee Brantley, who had driven the car on the night of the June 29 murder, was sentenced to a one-year prison sentence for fleeing from a crime scene and concealing a dangerous weapon.